fastify/fastify/docs/Testing.md

 })
 ```

-you can also use chaining methods if you do not pass the callback function
+`.inject` methods can also be chained by omitting the callback function:

 ```js
 fastify